rohanbatrain/scripts/One-plus-8t/Evolution-X/Readme.md

 3. Normal adb sideload command wasn't working, so selected the zip and installed, then formatted Data partition
 4. Rebooted

-# Setup
-1. google sign in -> using my google youtube creator gmail account (@rohanbatrainn) to login
-2.

 # Magisk
 > Same as lineage, additional steps: